EML16/CS-325-Project1/README.md

 			formatted as [a, b, c, d, ...]
 		- For each input array a result is written in the file 'MSS_Results.txt'.
-		- Make sure to rename/copy 'MSS_Results.txt' before rerunning this program.
+		- Make sure to rename/copy 'MSS_Results.txt' before rerunning this program. alg3.hpp:
+        - Header file that contains declarations of the algorithm and helper function alg3.cpp
+        - Contains implementation of algorithm 3
+    maxSubArrayTester.cpp
+        - Reads input from file ('MSS_problems.txt')
+        - Converts the input and inserts into correct position in 2D vector
+        - Converts each vector inside 2D vector to an array and runs algorithm with it
+        - Writes results of algorithm run to results.txt file
+        - Also contains a function that runs the algorithm 10 times with randomly generated input of size n and calculates the average.
+Used for experimental analysis

 Compiling Instructions:
 	The programs utilize some c++11 constructs; hence, they have to be compiled with the flag '-std=c++11'